-If you’ve been wanting to add a coat rack to your home you just ran out of excuses because this project is perfect for you!
-Even though it’s unique, it’s easy and very inexpensive sine the materials are easily found around you.
-All you need are some timber boards from your previous projects, and some fallen branches!
+If you’ve been wanting to add a coat rack to the home you just ran out of excuses because this project is perfect for you!
+Even though it’s unique, it’s easy and very inexpensive since the materials are easily found around you.
+All you need are some timber boards from your previous projects and some fallen branches!

 - Branching Branches